ekremekiz/ekremekiz/README.md

   <br>
   🔬 I'm currently studying my master's degree at Firat University Software Engineering Department.
   <br>
-  💻 📚 I am currently doing research in the field of artificial intelligence and deep learning. <br>I enjoy learning new things and improving myself in this area.
+  💻 I am currently doing research in the field of artificial intelligence and deep learning. <br>📚 I enjoy learning new things and improving myself in this area.
 </p>

 <hr>